Lesson 6 of 7 - Learn how to parent effectively

 • Are we each committing for the right reasons?

-The unremarked American divorce epidemic implies that over half of average mates in recent gen-erations have not made these wise decisions.
-It also implies that our society passively accepts the un-quantifiable costs of widespread legal and psychological divorce to society and the next generations.
+The unremarked American divorce epidemic implies that over half of average mates in recent generations have not made these wise decisions.
+It also implies that our society passively accepts the unquantifiable costs of widespread legal and psychological divorce to society and the next generations.
+Other countries and cultures differ on marital qualifications and on condoning separation and divorce.

-Headlines about school shootings, dropouts, teen abortions, suicides, drug usage, gang violence, runaways, widespread obesity, unplanned conceptions, depression, self mutilation, and juvenile crime suggest that millions of American couples conceive children before they're prepared to nurture them ef-fectively.
+Headlines about school shootings, dropouts, teen abortions, suicides, drug usage, gang violence, runaways, widespread obesity, depression, self mutilation, and juvenile crime suggest that millions of couples conceive, foster, or adopt children before they're prepared to nurture kids effectively.
 Such headlines raise the question...

-"Can adults who weren't nurtured well and educated properly make effective parents them-selves?"
+"Can adults who weren't nurtured well or educated properly be effective parents?"

-My consistent experience as a professional family-systems therapist since 1981 suggests the answer is "Usually no." That's why this worksheet and related articles exists.
-It aims to help thoughtful couples research and answer the questions below.
+My consistent experience as a professional family-systems therapist since 1981 suggests the answer is "Usually no." That's why this worksheet and related Lesson-6 articles and videos exist.
+They aim to help thoughtful couples make wise conception decisions.

 What is a "Wise Conception Decision"?